AI-powered Community App Development for Sports Clubs and Their Members

-An efficient and convenient communication platform for sports clubs, amateurs, and professionals.
+An efficient and convenient AI-powered communication platform for sports clubs and their members both amateur and professional.

 Challenge

-With years of experience in sports tech, Mbicycle’s team can surely say that sports applications are finding more engagement with users.
-This trend is facilitated by the popularity of healthy lifestyles, social networks, and the technologies that permeate all areas of human life.
+With years of experience in sports tech, specialists from Mbicycle can surely say that sports applications are finding more engagement with their users.
+This trend is facilitated by the popularity of a healthy-focused lifestyle, social networks, and the latest technologies that involve all areas of human life.
 Proper community app development could bring all these aspects together in one application for sports amateurs and professionals alike.

-The main idea of this German-based startup was to create an online space for the members of different sports organizations, such as fitness centers, gyms, and professional sports clubs, where they could network and follow each other’s activities to stay tuned.
-The task was to create a full-featured web communication portal along with a convenient mobile app for permanent access to the service.
+The main idea of this German-based startup was to create a modern online space for the members of different sports organizations, such as fitness centers, gyms, and professional sports clubs, where they could network, follow each other’s activities, and always stay updated on their particular club’s news.
+The task for Mbicycle was to create an up-to-date web communication portal along with a convenient mobile app.

-Thanks to our previous experience of developing Sports Station, ShotTracker, and a few other sports applications, the Mbicycle team could provide the client with a detailed blueprint and satisfying estimates.
+Thanks to our previous experience of developing Sports Station, ShotTracker, and a few other sports applications, Mbicycle’s team provided the client with a detailed blueprint and estimates.
 Once the client approved the team’s final line-up, we started our work on this solution.

 Solution

-Our team worked together on both the web and mobile applications to provide clubs in different sports — such as yachting, football, basketball, fitness, bodybuilding, etc. — with a handy and efficient way to engage with their members.
+Our team worked together on both the web and mobile applications to provide clubs in different sports — such as yachting, football, basketball, fitness, bodybuilding — with a handy and efficient way to engage with their members.

 Both the web and mobile versions of the solution supported full-featured access for both sports clubs and their members.
-Registered sports clubs could promote their offers and keep customers in the loop about various activities.
-Club members could follow their favorite sports clubs and other members, interact with a club administration through the in-app messenger, and leave feedback.
-We also added the My Clubs section, where users could read the story behind a particular club and learn more about the clubs they subscribed to.
+Registered sports clubs could promote their offers and keep their customers in the loop about their activities.
+Club members could follow their favorite sports clubs and other members, discuss any issues with the club administration through group or personal chats using the in-app messenger, and leave feedback.
+We also added the My Clubs section, where users could read the story behind every club and learn more about the clubs they subscribed to.

 The Web App